armandmcqueen/centrality/sdk_controlplane/docs/DataApi.md

 Report Vm Death

-Report that a VM is dead, so that it is removed immediately rather than just timing out
+Report that a VM is dead, so that it is removed immediately.
+This can be useful when you need the live list to update faster than the timeout.

 ### Example